 When I first heard about Mr Lottery System, I thought, well here’s another site I’d have to review and what a task it would be… but here’s the good news.
 There’s no site.
 Yeah, it’s a free blog that is administered by a David Laster, who I assume calls himself Mr Lottery.
 Here’s what I saw on the blog,

 “Weekly blog listing of lottery numbers posted by David Laster aka Mr Lottery 15, Dr Lottery and also simply Mr Lottery.
 Addition, Rundown and Subtraction are posted every Sunday morning.
 Other numbers posted throughout the week.
 Lottery Numbers, Cash 3, Cash 4, Helping people realize their dreams through the Pick 3 lottery since 1997 Lottery Results “Mr Lottery Turns Your Ticket Into Cash”…”

 Now what surprises me is that Mr Lottery System has been available since 1997, how come it isn’t as popular as other lottery software?
-Maybe the guy wants to keep things simple, or maybe none of the tickets were turned into cash!
+Maybe the guy wants to keep things simple, or perhaps none of the tickets were turned into cash!

 What Mr Lottery System Is All About

 It’s about cheap marketing stunts that include tons of “call today” and a million question marks in one post.
 I find that annoying, I feel like the one writing this must doubt himself so much because almost every sentence ends with a question mark instead of a full stop?
 See?
 That’s what I mean.
 Apart from that, he keeps publishing his email address asking people to email him and his phone number for people to call.
 It’s slightly weird why a lot of valuable information is not disclosed on his site.
 At the end of every post, he says,